Etchings Institutions search term: royal collection

 EXHIBITIONS

 Impressions were shown in the Memorial Exhibitions after Whistler's death, at the Grolier Club in New York, for instance, in 1904, and in the Copley Society show in Boston that same year.
-An impression was also shown at the Whistler Memorial Exhibition in London in 1905, lent from the Royal Collection (Graphic with a link to impression #K1670102).
-17
+An impression was also shown at the Whistler Memorial Exhibition in London in 1905, lent from the Royal Collection (

 14: New York 1881 (cat. no. 147).
 See REFERENCES: EXHIBITIONS.